-When defining such measures in infinite volume by thermodynamical limits, it is natural to ask whether the limit depends on the choice of domains and boundary conditions used to build it; in the case of the random-cluster model, a more specific version of the question is whether taking free or wired boundary conditions affects the limit --- these two being extremal, if the limits match, this implies uniqueness of the infinite-volume limit for all boundary conditions.
-It can be shown that for fixed $q\geq 1$, uniqueness can fail only on a countable set $\mathcal{D}_q$ of values of $p$, see Theorem (4.60) of \cite{Grimmett}.
-From that (or rather from the weaker statement that the set of values of $p$ at which uniqueness holds is everywhere dense in $[0,1]$), and from the fact that measures for larger values of $p$ dominate those for smaller values, it is not difficult to show that there exists a \emph{critical point} $p_c$ such that for any infinite-volume measure with $p<p_c$ (resp.\ $p>p_c$), there is almost surely no infinite component of connected sites (resp.\ at least one infinite component).
-Moreover, it is also known that the infinite-volume measure is unique when $p<p_{sd}$.

-\begin{remark} Physically, it is natural to conjecture that the critical point satisfies $p_c=p_{sd}$.
-Indeed, if one assumes $p_c\neq p_{sd}$, there should be a phase transition due to the change of behavior in the primal model at $p_c$ and a second (different) phase transition due to the change of behavior in the dual model at $p_c^*$.
-This is unlikely to happen --- in fact, constructing a natural-looking model exhibiting two phase transitions is not so easy; but the equality of $p_c$ and $p_{sd}$ is only known to hold in a few specific cases.
+When defining such measures in infinite volume by thermodynamical limits, it is natural to ask whether the limit depends on the choice of domains and boundary conditions used to build it; in the case of the random-cluster model, a more specific version of the question is whether taking free or wired boundary conditions affects the limit---these two being extremal, if the limits match, this implies uniqueness of the infinite-volume limit for all boundary conditions.
+It can be shown that for fixed $q\geq1$, uniqueness can fail only on a countable set $\mathcal{D}_q$ of values of $p$; see Theorem (4.60) of \cite{Grimmett}.
+From that (or rather from the weaker statement that the set of values of $p$ at which uniqueness holds is everywhere dense\vadjust{\goodbreak} in $[0,1]$), and from the fact that measures for larger values of $p$ dominate those for smaller values, it is not difficult to show that there exists a \textit{critical point} $p_c$ such that for any infinite-volume measure with $p<p_c$ (resp., $p>p_c$), there is almost surely no infinite component of connected sites (resp., at least one infinite component).
+Moreover, it is also known that the infinite-volume measure is unique when $p<p_{\mathrm{sd}}$. \begin{remark} Physically, it is natural to conjecture that the critical point satisfies $p_c=p_{\mathrm{sd}}$.
+Indeed, if one assumes $p_c\neq p_{\mathrm{sd}}$, there should be a phase transition due to the change of behavior in the primal model at $p_c$ and a second (different) phase transition due to the change of behavior in the dual model at $p_c^*$.
+This is unlikely to happen---in fact, constructing a natural-looking model exhibiting two phase transitions is not so easy; but the equality of $p_c$ and $p_{\mathrm{sd}}$ is only known to hold in a few specific cases.